AdaCore/training_material/courses/ada_essentials/README.md

 to modify the list of included modules, this is the file you would change (but don't check it into MASTER!)

+The file **ada95_course.txt** contains a list of all the modules that we expect to find in a typical "Ada Essentials" course specifically geared towards Ada 95.
+*Note that currently the modules may still contain content beyond Ada95*

+The file **advanced.txt** contains a list of modules that typically are not part of the standard course.
+Some of these can be extra chapters for a particular module, or modifications to a module that go into more detail in many of the chapters. *Consider this a starting point* *for building a course rather than a definitive list.*

 ## Supplementary Labs

 Supplementary Ada labs are also available through Alire, with the crates